Lohoyo/cli/README.md

-This is a basic node.js CLI for creating a front-end project!
+This is a basic node.js CLI for creating a front-end project.

 ## Install